simmubhangu/eyantra_drone/README.md

 ###### TODO - Get drone data from multiple drones

-**Note: This feature is possible with ESP wifi of Pluto and will not work over Lewei camera wifi.**
+**Note: This feature is possible with ESP wifi of drone and will not work over Lewei camera wifi.**